in

 Set Up the Stock Pot to Steam

-After the water comes to a boil, reduce the heat until you get a gentle simmer that won’t cause the water to splash above the holes of the steamer basket.
+When the water is at the right level, turn the heat up to high.
+Once it boils, reduce the heat to maintain a gentle simmer that won't cause water to splash above the holes in the steamer basket.

 Place the Tamales in the Steamer